Best & Worst Mazda CX-5 Years

 Mazda CX-5 Generations

-The Mazda CX-5 made its debut with its first generation in the 2013 model year, heralding a new era for Mazda with the introduction of its “KODO: Soul of Motion” design philosophy and the full suite of SKYACTIV technology.
+The Mazda CX-5 burst onto the scene in 2013, ushering in a new era for Mazda.
+This compact crossover wasn’t just another attractive face – it introduced the eye-catching “KODO: Soul of Motion” design philosophy and packed in the full suite of SKYACTIV technology.

 GenerationYears